ANISHTWAGLE/Density-based-Traffic-Lights/README.md

 ## Mechanism
-Used mobile phone camera for data collection
+-Used mobile phone camera for data collection -Connected it to the laptop using IP address -Processed the live video through the object detection model.
+-Sent the results to the Arduino .
+-Arduino controlled the LEDS